MileHacker Logo

 Budget Traveler

 Expect to spend around $50 - $80 USD per day.
-This budget covers basic guesthouse accommodation, food from community markets or street food vendors, and reliance on shared public transportation (candongueiros).
+This affordable covers basic guesthouse accommodation, dishes from local markets or street food vendors, and reliance on shared public transportation (candongueiros).
 This style means flexibility and a willingness to embrace local living.

 Cost-effective local transport and food.